Resignation Acceptance Letter and Email Examples for Employers

 Based on the notice period that applies to your employment, your final working day will be [Final Working Day], unless we confirm a different arrangement in writing.

-Before your departure, please work with [Manager Name / Department] to complete any handover tasks, return company property and provide the information needed to support a smooth transition.
+Before your departure, please coordinate with [Manager Name / Department] to complete any handover tasks, return company property and provide the information needed to support a smooth transition.
 [HR Contact Name] will contact you separately about final pay, unused leave, benefits, company access and any documents required before your last day.

 We would like to thank you for your contribution to [Company Name], especially your work on [brief neutral contribution if appropriate].
 We wish you success in your next professional chapter.